roger-russel/beholder-web-client/doc/conf/YAML.md

 # Yaml - Configuration file

-To use read from Yaml file option it must has be installed.
+To use the Yaml conf file option it must to be installed.

-It it was not and, for some reason you don't want or don't can install it, you still can make it at regular php file, see more [here](./PHP.md).
+If it was not installed or for some other reason you don't want it or can't install it, you still can make a regular php configuration file, see more [here](./PHP.md).

 ## Dependencies